MENU

 Remove the turkey from the fridge and allow it to get to room temperature.

 Meanwhile, make the sweet pastry for your mincemeat tart.
 Put the flour and salt in a large bowl and add the cold cubes of butter.
-Use your fingertips to rub the butter into the flour until you achieve breadcrumbs.
+Rub together with your fingertips to achieve the consistency of breadcrumbs.
 Mix in the sugar then add the egg yolks and just enough water to bring the dough together.
-Knead gently on a clean surface then form into a disc.
-Cover with clingfilm, leave in the fridge for half an hour then move onto the next step.

 5 hours to go